Contact dermatitis caused by cheap disposable gloves

 Poor quality raw materials used in glove manufacturing increases glove thickness and reduces flexibility, resulting in a poorly fitting glove with poor dexterity and tactile sensitivity.
 As a result, the glove wearer needs to use stronger muscle force, leading to the chance of injury.
 These injuries include repetitive fatigue of the fingers, hands and arms, and contact trauma on fingers and thumbs due to extreme finger-thumb force movements required when using a thick and poorly fitting glove.

 Companies can experience major costs related to glove use, and significant productivity losses due to injuries and OSDs.
 OSD is one of the most frequent causes of lost time in the food industry, resulting in unnecessary turnover (Ford 2012).
+The median time away from work for repetitive motion MSDS associated with grasping, holding, carrying or turning objects was 17 days, with estimates placing the total cost associated with work-related musculoskeletal disorders between $13 and $54 billion annually.
+In the meat and poultry industry, the cost of training and equipping a new employee is between $1,500 and $4,500 per employee.

 QUALITY GLOVES IMPROVE PRODUCTIVITY, JOB SATISFACTION AND MORALE